 Japan-America Society of Washington DC’s Sakura Matsuri – Japanese Street Festival, along with our National Japan Bowl Japanese Language Competition, celebrate the cherry trees that Japan gifted to the United States over 110 years ago, and which have come to define springtime in the Nation’s Capitol.
 We are proud to join this cooperative effort alongside the Embassy of Japan, the Government of the District of Columbia, the National Park Service, the National Cherry Blossom Festival, Inc., National Conference of State Societies, and many other dedicated partner organizations.
 The Sakura Matsuri is proud to participate in the National Cherry Blossom Festival as a Premier Event.

-• If attending Saturday, Try to arrive before noon or after three o’clock to avoid the post-Parade rush and potentially longer lines at the entrance gates.
+• If attending Saturday, try to arrive before noon or after three o’clock to avoid the post-Parade rush and potentially longer lines at the entrance gates.
 Buy your tickets online in advance for fastest entry.

 • If you plan to have lunch in the Taste of Japan area, grab your food early!
-Lines from noon to 3 can be long.
+Lines from noon to 3:00pm can be long.
 There will also be a wide range of Japanese snacks available at the Matsuri Markets.
 You are welcome to bring food and non-alcoholic beverages into the Matsuri.

 • If you plan to watch performances, some seating will be available, but feel free to also bring a packable chair.